-All persons entering Jewel Cave are required to be screened for White-nose Syndrome (a disease deadly to bats), and if necessary, permit participants will be required to undergo decontamination procedures on footwear and equipment before entering the cave.
-Screening involves answering a series of questions about clothing, foot gear, equipment, and personal items carried into the cave.
-For more information about this disease and policies related to White-nosed Syndrome, contact the visitor center at (605) 673-8300.
+All persons entering Jewel Cave are required to be screened for White Nose Syndrome (a disease deadly to bats), and if necessary, permit participants will be required to change footwear and/or clothing before taking part in any cave tour.
+Clothes, shoes, or gear worn in any other caves or mines since 2005 will NOT be allowed in Jewel Cave.
+For more information about this disease and policies related to White Nose Syndrome, contact the visitor center at (605) 673-8300.

 For those wanting to conduct special research within Jewel Cave National Monument, a permit is required.
 For details on research permits, contact the Chief of Resource Management at (605) 673-8308, or e-mail your request.

 Filming and Photography Permits